Off the Beaten Track

 Getting to Fuerteventura

-Flying into Fuerteventura is the fastest and most economical way, unless you live in the islands are are eligible for the Canary Island Resident Discount.
+Flying into Fuerteventura is the fastest and most economical way, unless you live in the islands and are eligible for the Canary Island Resident Discount.

 The Fuerteventura Airport (FUE) is located just outside the capital city of Puerto de Rosario.
 There are car rental agencies and buses servicing the capital city and main tourist destinations from the airport.